American Express: Sponsorship

+In May 2024, American Express became the official partner of F1 Academy, a female-only single-seater racing series founded by Formula One, for the 2024 season.
+The partnership deal include American Express' branding to appear on Jessica Edgar's car livery and driver suit.

+Awards and recognition

+In 2016, at the Corporate Art Awards, American Express received the award from pptArt for "the best international restoration programme: World's Monument Watch".
+American Express is a sponsor of "World Monuments Watch", launched in 1995 by World Monuments Fund.

 Workplace

 Offices

 In April 1986, American Express moved its headquarters to the 51-story Three World Financial Center in New York City.
-After the events of September 11, 2001, American Express had to leave its headquarters temporarily because it was located directly opposite the World Trade Center and was damaged during the fall of the towers.
+After the September 11 attacks, American Express had to leave its headquarters temporarily because it was located directly opposite the World Trade Center and was damaged during the fall of the towers.
 The company began gradually moving back into its rehabilitated building in 2002.
-The company maintains major offices in Sunrise, Florida, Salt Lake City, and Phoenix, Arizona, with its main data centers in North Carolina and Phoenix.
+The company maintains major offices in Sunrise, Florida; Salt Lake City, Utah; and Phoenix, Arizona, with its main data centers in North Carolina and Phoenix.

 AMEX Bank of Canada was founded in 1853, in Toronto.
 It has around 1,700 employees as of December 2020 in its head office at Sheppard, east of Highway 404 in Toronto (relocated from Markham, Ontario, a northern suburb of Toronto where it resided from 1985 to 2015), as well as an office in Hamilton, Ontario.
 The company began operations as a bank on July 1, 1990, following an order-in-council made by the Brian Mulroney government on November 21, 1988.
 This decision was not without controversy as federal banking policy at the time would not ordinarily have permitted American Express to operate as a bank.
 It is a member of the Canadian Bankers Association (CBA) and a registered member of the Canada Deposit Insurance Corporation (CDIC), the federal agency insuring deposits at all of Canada's chartered banks.

 American Express has several offices in the UK, including a European Service Center in the Carlton Hill area of Brighton, England.
 The building was completed in 2012.
 It replaced American Express's former building, Amex House, a large white tower block built in 1977 and surrounded by several other smaller offices around the city.
 The American Express European Service Center deals with card servicing, sales, fraud and merchant servicing.
 Official Europe, Middle East, and Africa HQ is located in the Belgravia district of Westminster, in central London, at Belgrave House on Buckingham Palace Road, SW1; other UK offices are based in Sussex at Burgess Hill and Manchester.
 In November 2009, Brighton and Hove City Council granted planning permission for American Express to redevelop the Amex House site.

-Japan, Asia-Pacific, and Australian Headquarters is co-located in Singapore, at 16 Collyer Quay, and in Sydney's King Street Wharf area.
+The Japan, Asia-Pacific, and Australian Headquarters are co-located in Singapore, at 16 Collyer Quay, and in Sydney's King Street Wharf area.
 The headquarters of Latin America and Caribbean division is in Fort Lauderdale, Florida.